CONFERENCE | CALL FOR SUBMISSIONS

 Conference attendees are generally very intelligent.
 They are looking for material that is not obvious and expect excellence from our speakers.
 After your presentation, they will evaluate it based on delivery, knowledge of the topic and the visuals presented.

 Preparation is one of the most important factors in delivering a successful talk at GDC.
 Please keep the following in mind when you propose to speak:

 - The proposed outline you submit now must match the talk you actually present at GDC

 - We suggest that you commit AT LEAST 25 hours to prepare for your session

 - We strongly encourage that you rehearse the delivery of your session for it to be effective; preferably in front of your peers (one tip is to video tape yourself speaking then review it.
 This is also a great way to practice pacing and timing)

 - Your presentation materials must be completed and submitted to us four weeks before the conference

 Given that the Game Developers Conference is such a large and broad forum, it is extremely important that we address new and existing issues within the realm of social advocacy.
 Topics to be covered should range from diversity to censorship to quality of life.
 With these sessions, we hope to offer an environment for discussion and ultimately a place to effect positive change for the development community.

 The Audio track is soliciting submissions that cover the following topics:

-Innovative, creative, technical, inspirational, practical - we feature talks on every aspect of the art, science and business of game audio.
-We want submissions from composers, sound designers, audio directors, and programmers, and all game developers with unique perspectives and experiences with game audio; in-housers, freelancers, academics; indies to AAA; mobile, tablet, PC, console, and other form factors.
+Innovative, creative, technical, inspirational, practical - we feature talks on every aspect of the art, science, and business of game audio.
+We want submissions from composers, sound designers, audio directors, and programmers, and all game developers with unique perspectives and experiences with game audio; in-housers, freelancers, academics; indies to AAA; mobile, tablet, PC, console, virtual/augmented reality, and other form factors.
 We look for those who are willing and able to effectively and efficiently share their experiences and skills with their peers at this cornerstone of the game audio calendar.